 There’s also a comprehensive training manual for the whole business.
 What’s great is that while you obviously get a detailed look at the workings of your area, you also get a wealth of materials on every area of the business.
 From HR to Marketing, and Sales to Profit/Loss, the context you need to understand your part in the bigger picture is right at your fingertips.

 That business understanding is reinforced by the fact that all Graduate Management Trainees start in a branch.
 Whatever function you work in, you’re working for a car rental business, so you’d better know what you’re supporting.
 Some people stay there, others move to head office – it’s really up to you.
 Your branch manager helps you plan your potential career path at Enterprise early on so you can get an idea of where you might go within the business.

 I’d gone from Graduate Management Trainee to Assistant Manager, Branch Manager, and then Area Manager, all thanks to my hard work and the on-going support of my company and colleagues.
 A memory from my time as an Area Manager captures that working relationship perfectly.

-Another challenge concerned work life balance and parenthood following maternity leave – once I became a mum, I wanted to return to Enterprise and be there for my child.
+Another challenge concerned work-life balance and parenthood following maternity leave – once I became a mum, I wanted to both return to Enterprise and be there for my child.
 I once again raised this concern with my manager, who was incredibly helpful in allowing me to scale back my schedule to work 3 days a week.